-The shop component will provide essential goods to the local community and tourists, contributing to commercial sustainability.
-Furthermore, the Stage 3 inclusion of nature-based accommodation cabins provides a low-impact eco-tourism offering consistent with the Daintree's global reputation for sustainable tourism.
-These cabins will immerse guests in the forest experience while protecting ecological values and scenic integrity.
-Together, the service station, shop, and eco-cabins offer a highly integrated and locally responsive commercial model, contributing to a diversified economy that enhances the viability and attractiveness of Cape Tribulation as a destination and place to live.
+The shop component will offer essential goods to both locals and visitors, contributing to commercial sustainability.
+In Stage 3, the development will introduce nature-based tourism cabins, offering a low-impact eco-tourism experience that aligns with the Daintree's global reputation for sustainable travel.
+Together, the service station, shop, eco-cabins, and supporting signage form a cohesive and locally responsive commercial model.
+This model contributes to a diversified and resilient economy, enhancing the long-term viability of Cape Tribulation as both a destination and a place to live.